Stuycs-K/project03-final-10-chena-link/DEVLOG.md

 Clients can use functions and see cards they have.
 1.5 hour Added shared memory to see last card placed.
 20 minutes Added dynamic deck size.10 minutes

+### 2024-01-09 - Client functions to send card count to server
+Added functions to send card count to server.
+Done in class